 • Telemedicine helps reduce costs and improve the quality of service.

-Analyzing imaging data such as CT, MRI or PET is challenging.
+Analyzing imaging data such as CT, MRI, or PET is challenging.
 But Big Data analytics can streamline the way radiologists read images.
-Algorithms can identify specific patterns in the pixels and convert it into a number to help healthcare specialists with the diagnosis.
+Algorithms can identify specific patterns in the pixels and convert them into numbers to help healthcare specialists with the diagnosis.
 So doctors have the possibility to build history catalogues of images and use computer vision and data science techniques for their quick analysis.

 Electronic Health Records (EHRs) are one of the biggest sources of Big Data in healthcare.
 Many HCOs have already implemented them.
 According to the HITECH research, 94% of US hospitals have adopted EHRs.
 EHRs give patients and doctors a complete picture of a patient's medical history.
 Records are shared via secure information systems and are available for providers from both the public and private sectors.
 Doctors can implement changes over time with no paperwork and no danger of data replication.
 EHRs can also trigger warnings and reminders when a patient should get a new lab test or track prescriptions to see if a patient has been following doctors’ orders.

 Big Data and data analytics can help with fraud prevention and detection.
-It is possible to identify changes in network traffic or any other behavior that reflects a cyber-attack and take measures to block harmful activities.
+Among the many Big Data use cases in healthcare, one critical application is identifying changes in network traffic or any other behavior that reflects a cyber-attack.
+With the help of advanced analytical tools, healthcare organizations can detect unusual access patterns, abnormal data transfers, and irregular usage times.
+Once these potential threats are identified, immediate measures can be taken to block harmful activities.

 Bid data and data analytics allow healthcare specialists to better understand and spot problems and opportunities which derive from them.
-For instance, it is possible to identify which areas are suffering the most and more care units to those places.
+For instance, it is possible to identify which areas suffer the most and more care units in those places.
 Also, Big Data analysis in healthcare assists in new therapy and drug discoveries.
-By using a mix of historical, real-time, predictive analytics and data visualization techniques, healthcare experts can identify potential strengths and weaknesses in trials or processes and discover new drugs.
+By using a mix of historical, real-time, predictive analytics, and data visualization techniques, healthcare experts can identify potential strengths and weaknesses in trials or processes and discover new drugs.

 Key challenges of Big Data and Big Data analytics in healthcare